anyproto/any-sync-tools/README.md

 1. `consensus-node` requires MongoDB.
 2. `file-node` requires an S3 bucket and Redis.

-You can use the generated `*.yml` files as your nodes' configurations.
+You can use the generated `*.yml` files as your nodes' and `anytype-heart`'s configurations.

 ### Example
 ![Interactive CLI demo](assets/any-sync-network-example.gif)